OctopusDeploy/blog/blog/2022-q2/verifying-backups-with-runbooks/index.md

 ## See the runbook in action

 The runbook described in this post has been deployed to [this public Octopus instance](https://tenpillars.octopus.app/app#/Spaces-62/projects/petclinic/operations/runbooks/Runbooks-126/overview).
-Click the **I am a guest** login link to view the runbook and the output generated from previous executions.
+Click **I am a guest** to view the runbook and the output generated from previous executions.

 ## Treating backups as deployable artifacts